Ethen-007/Cryptic_Canvas/README.md

 6. **Live Video Colorization:** Take your colorization experience to the next level with our live video colorization feature.
 This is mostly built for security cameras to show the video in color even at night.

 ## Getting Started

 To start using Cryptic Canvas, simply follow these steps:

 1. Visit our Website.
+2. Click on live Demo
-2. Choose the colorization option that best suits your needs: upload images, link images, live image colorization, upload videos, link videos, or live video colorization.
+3. Choose the colorization option that best suits your needs: upload images, link images, live image colorization, upload videos, link videos, or live video colorization.
-3. Follow the prompts to upload or link your media, or activate your device's camera for live colorization.
+4. Follow the prompts to upload or link your media, or activate your device's camera for live colorization.
-4. Sit back and watch as our advanced algorithms add stunning color to your content.
+5. Sit back and watch as our advanced algorithms add stunning color to your content.
-5. Show your newly colorized images and videos with friends, family, or colleagues.
+6. Show your newly colorized images and videos with friends, family, or colleagues.

 ## How to Do It Yourself